MetacoSA/NBitcoin/NBitcoin.Altcoins/README.md

 Follow Litecoin example and make a pull request.

-NBitcoin developer does not test those PRs, so you are responsible to keep it working.
+NBitcoin developers do not test those PRs, so you are responsible to keep it working.

 ## How to test?

-Once you made your own `Network`, fill [WellknownNodeDownloadData](../NBitcoin.Tests/WellknownNodeDownloadData.cs) so the test environment can download and execute your coin.
+If you wnat to test your newly created `Network`, update [WellknownNodeDownloadData](../NBitcoin.Tests/WellknownNodeDownloadData.cs) so the test environment can download binaries and run for your blockchain on regtest.

 Then, change [NodeBuilderEx](../NBitcoin.Tests/NodeBuilderEx.cs) like the following example.